Meituan Dianping (HKEX: 03690) invested $14 million in indoor delivery robot maker PuduTech on Wednesday as the sole investor.

-The company will use the new capital for development, boosting its sales, and expanding overseas business, Tao Zhang, the chief executive officer of PuduTech, said in the statement.
+The proceeds will mainly be used to develop products, boost sales, explore new scenarios and expand overseas business, Tao Zhang, the chief executive officer of PuduTech, said in the statement.

-Hong Kong-listed Meituan said the two parties will join hands in robotics and digital dining services in the future.
+Hong Kong-listed Meituan, said the two parties would join hands in robotics and digital dining services in the future.

-Shenzhen-headquartered PuduTech develops indoor distribution robots, which have been widely used in restaurants, hotels, office buildings, hospitals, internet cafes, and KTV.
+Shenzhen-headquartered PuduTech has developed indoor distribution robots, which have been widely used in restaurants, hotels, office buildings, hospitals, Internet cafes, and KTV.